nijel/sf2gh/README.md

 * It parses tickets summary to get milestone information
 * Tags issues based on the tracker where they were stored
 * Automatically creates all milestones
+* Add links to attachments
+* Maps assignees when possible

 Based on following sources: